Skip to content

 OpenAI text-embedding-3-small 40ms 80ms $0.10

-Factors affecting latency: - Network latency (Ollama local vs OpenAI remote) - Text length (longer text = more tokens = slower) - Model size (larger models = slower) - System load (CPU/GPU utilization)
+Factors affecting latency: - Network latency (local providers vs cloud) - Text length (longer text = more tokens = slower) - Model size (larger models = slower) - System load (CPU/GPU utilization)

 Optimization Tips